arunpraba/reactjs.org/src/content/learn/responding-to-events.md

 <Intro>

-React lets you add *event handlers* to your JSX.
+React enables you add *event handlers* to your JSX.
 Event handlers are your own functions that will be triggered in response to interactions like clicking, hovering, focusing form inputs, and so on.

 </Intro>